cloudflare/cloudflare-docs/products/warp-client/src/content/index.md

 </Aside>

 The Cloudflare WARP client allows individuals and organizations to have a faster, more secure and more private experience online.
-With the WARP client, anyone can take advantage of the speed, security, and privacy of the 1.1.1.1 DNS service on their phone.
-In addition to the 1.1.1.1 mode, the WARP client supports other services that extend performance, security and privacy well beyond DNS.

-Choose the mode that best fits your needs, and make your Internet faster and more secure today:
+Choose the mode that best fits your needs, and make your Internet safer today:

 * [1.1.1.1](/overview#1.1.1.1)
 * [1.1.1.1 with WARP](/overview#1.1.1.1-with-warp)